Chain-of-Zoom: Extreme Super-Resolution via Scale Autoregression and Preference Alignment: Experimental Details

 The backbone SR model is trained based on the training scheme of OSEDiff~\cite{wu2024one}, with Stable Diffusion 3.0 as the backbone diffusion model.
 We train using four NVIDIA GeForce RTX 3090 GPUs with the LSDIR~\cite{li2023lsdir} dataset and 10K images from FFHQ~\cite{karras2019style}.
 Coarse-to-fine training is used: random degradation (same setting as OSEDiff) for 25K iterations, then $4\times$ specific upscaling for 20K iterations.
 Other settings (\textit{e.g.}, batch size, learning rate, etc.) follow the default settings of OSEDiff.

 The VLM model is GRPO fine-tuned using four NVIDIA GeForce RTX 3090 GPUs with the LSDIR dataset, with a train/validation split ratio of 0.01 (\textit{i.e.}, 849 images for validation).
 Specifically, the Qwen2.5-VL-3B-Instruct model is LoRA fine-tuned (Rank: 8, Alpha: 32, Dropout: 0.05), with two generations per prompt for 10K global steps.
+The SWIFT~\cite{zhao2025swift} infrastructure was used for this process.
 Reward graphs during training for the validation set are given in Fig.~\ref{fig:reward} of the main paper.

 Evaluation is performed with the code provided in \cite{wu2024one}, modified for no-reference metric evaluation.
 For occasional failure cases, worst values are given for each metric (100.0 for NIQE, 0.0 for others).